eggai-tech/EggAI/examples/02-websocket-gateway/README.md

 # Advanced Use Case: Multi-Agent Communication with Human, WebSocket, and Agent Channels 🤖🕸️

-Welcome to the advanced example of the **EggAI Multi-Agent Framework**!
+Welcome to the advanced example of the **EggAI Multi-Agent Meta Framework**!
 This demo showcases a rich workflow involving **multiple communication channels**, advanced coordination, and real-time message exchange.

 The code for the example can be found [here](https://github.com/eggai-tech/EggAI/tree/main/examples/02-websocket-gateway)